EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Introduction

 \section{Introduction}

-Electroencephalography (EEG) records potential changes on the scalp, originating from neurons in the gray matter \cite{zhang2020eegdenoisenet}.
-These potential changes are typically captured by an electrode collection system positioned on the brain's surface \cite{turnip2014removal}.
-Analysis of EEG provides a comprehensive spectrum of physiological, psychological, and pathological insights \cite{sun2020novel}.
-However, owing to the high temporal resolution of EEG signals, they are susceptible to various complex noises, including cardiac artifacts, ocular artifacts, muscle artifacts, and external interference \cite{jiang2019removal}.
-The persistent presence of these disruptive noises during data acquisition poses a substantial challenge in extracting pure EEG signals, imposing significant constraints on subsequent EEG research and applications \cite{molla2012artifact}.
-Hence, an effective EEG denoising method is urgently required to mitigate the noise in acquired EEG signals while preserving essential information for further EEG research.
+Electroencephalography (EEG) measures neural activity as potential fluctuations on the scalp, primarily emanating from the brain's gray matter \cite{zhang2020eegdenoisenet} \cite{qin2018high}.
+This neural activity is detected via an array of electrodes strategically placed on the scalp \cite{turnip2014removal} \cite{tiwari2023automatic}.
+Analyzing EEG data yields a broad range of physiological, psychological, and pathological insights \cite{sun2020novel}.
+Yet, the high temporal resolution characteristic of EEG signals renders them vulnerable to diverse and complex noise sources such as cardiac, ocular, and muscular artifacts, as well as environmental interference \cite{jiang2019removal}.
+The prevalent intrusion of these noises during the acquisition phase significantly hampers the isolation of unadulterated EEG signals, thus severely restricting advancements in EEG-related research and practical applications \cite{molla2012artifact} \cite{tiwari2019multiclass}.
+Consequently, there is an imperative need for a robust EEG denoising technique that effectively reduces noise without compromising critical signal information, which is vital for advancing EEG research.

-Numerous traditional denoising methods have been proposed for mitigating noise in EEG signals, including regression-based and adaptive filter-based approaches.
-Specifically, regression-based methods derive the noise signal using a predefined noise template.
-The computed noise signal is then employed as a suppression signal to eliminate noise from the EEG signal, yielding the denoised result \cite{mcmenamin2010validation} \cite{gratton1983new}.
-In contrast, the adaptive filter method embraces a distinct concept, suppressing noise by predicting filter coefficients directly from the input EEG signals \cite{he2004removal} \cite{klados2011reg}.
-Nonetheless, conventional methods possess certain drawbacks.
-Notably, hyperparameter configuration in traditional methods significantly influences the efficacy of EEG noise removal, necessitating researchers' empirical awareness to set reasonable parameters.
-Additionally, the traditional approach risks suppressing crucial EEG information while eliminating noise, potentially impacting subsequent research endeavors.
+A multitude of traditional denoising techniques for EEG signal enhancement has been advanced, encompassing both regression-based and adaptive filter-based methodologies.
+Regression-based strategies involve estimating the noise component with a pre-established noise model and subsequently subtracting this estimate to purify the EEG data, thereby producing a cleaner signal \cite{mcmenamin2010validation} \cite{gratton1983new}.
+Conversely, adaptive filtering operates on a fundamentally different principle, adjusting filter coefficients in real-time based on incoming EEG data to attenuate noise \cite{he2004removal} \cite{klados2011reg}.
+However, these conventional techniques have their limitations.
+The tuning of hyperparameters in these methods critically affects the denoising performance, requiring expert judgment to optimize settings.
+Moreover, there is a risk of losing vital EEG information during noise reduction, which could detrimentally affect further analytical work.